NicholasBabaev/stylish-fastmri/README.md

 # stylish-fastmri

+Repository with final project for Deep Learning course (by Victor Lempitsky)

 # TODO:

 - [ ] [Anton] Code simple VAE / Research more sophisticated VAEs or alternatives and implement